 Bosch and Posada were hailed as heroes in Miami.
 The city even celebrated ‘Orlando Bosch Day’ in honor of the unrepentant terrorist who once said that killing innocent civilians was unavoidable.
 Cheering crowds greeted the men when they returned stateside.
-Bosch was arrested on a parole violation but released after six months when Miami Cubans pressed future governor Jeb Bush, then a budding politician, to get his father, the President of the United States, to intervene on the terrorist’s behalf.
+Bosch was arrested on a parole violation but released after six months when Miami Cubans pressed future governor Jeb Bush, then a budding politician, to get his father, President George H.W.
+Bush, to intervene on the terrorist’s behalf.
 This, despite the fact that the US government knew all about his role in the bombing of Flight 455 and other terrorist attacks.